avengers-p7/Avengers_P7_Documents/Application_CI/Design/07- Sonarqube/DR/README.md

 |**Sonarqube Back-Up S3 Bucket**| to store Sonarqube DB back-up |
 > [!Note]
 > CIDR blocks, security groups, NACLs, and subnets are labeled with shorthand notations for simplicity.
 ***
-## Description
-The configuration for the above comprises 2 Sonarqube servers, a application load balancer, and a database(Postgres) server cluster.
-- **Two Sonarqube instances** responsible for handling web requests from users (WebServer process) and handling analysis reports (ComputeEngine process).
-You can add application nodes to increase computing capabilities.
-- A **load balancer** to load balance traffic between the two Sonarqube instances.
-- A **Auto Scaling Group** to matain the availability of Sonarqube server.
-- A **S3**  Bucket to store Sonarqube Backup.
-- **PostgreSQL cluster** to provide High Availability in database server.
-***

 > [!NOTE]